intuitive living is sometimes street-yoga.

 Ive blogged for a million years & penned a bazillion posts.

-People are consistently curious about the steps I took to relinquish control and learn to trust myself.
+Readers are consistently curious about the steps I took to relinquish control and learn to trust myself.

 - Yes I eat intuitively.

 - Yeah I parent (playfully &) intuitively (with thanks to my village who’s helped me solidify my “gut”).

 Recently, after a reflective intermission of sorts, I became conscious of the fact intuition plays a bigger role in my life than even that list.

 The majority of what I do is the direct result of mindful, intuitive living.

 I make life-choices only after completing a process of tapping into my instinct and listening to what my gut instinctively knows is the correct answer for me.